GModal/AUCOP/README.md

 - /PD/ ... the orginal Pure Data patch and support files.
 Copy this folder anywhere, then load the <plugin_name>.pd file in Pure Data.
 - /Camomile/ ... the Camomile plugin source files.
 Place /<plugin_name>/ in the Camomile/Examples folder (or Camomile/Plugins/Examples/), and invoke Camomile as required for the target OS.
 Follow the instructions on the Camomile site for each OS to install from the /builds/ folder (it's different for each OS).
-- /plugins_linux/ ... binary plugins built for EXT4 64 bit systems (Debian Buster).
+- /plugins_linux/ ... binary plugins built for EXT4 64 bit systems.
 If you don't want to generate the plugins, simply copy /<plugin_name>.lv2/ to ~/.lv2/, or the LV2 system folder.
 Likewise, copy the plugin within the /vst3/ folder to ~/.vst3/ to install the vst3 version.

 `Note: As of 1.0.7, Camomile doesn't support VST2, due to Steinberg withdrawing the header files (their API was free, but never open).
 This is unfortunate, as fewer hosts support vst3.`